 Where is Aqua Eight?

-The restaurant is just off the main Cornhill, and a five-minute cab ride from the railway station.
-There is a large, well-lit car park on Elm Street, just three minutes walk.
+The restaurant is just off the main Cornhill, and a five-minute cab ride from the Ipswich train station.
+Additionally, there is a large, well-lit car park on Elm Street, just three minutes walk.

 It is advisable to book ahead as the restaurant is full most weekends.
-You can book online through their site (using Open Table) or call them direct.
+Furthermore, you can book online through their site (using Open Table) or call them direct.

 What Do I Wear To Aqua Eight?

-Smart casual is definitely the way forward.
-You can get away with Jeans and a shirt but equally, you can get dressed up and not look out of place.
+Smart casual is definitely the way forward, but dressing up smart never looks out of place does it really… You can get away with jeans and a shirt but equally, as Aqua 8 is so brilliant, shirt, trousers and shoes will amplify your experience.
 This one of the few places in Suffolk, that Katherine can throw on a beautiful frock and enjoy!

 The History of Aqua Eight Ipswich

 Aqua Eight opened in 2006, set up by brothers Patrick and Vincent.
-Their family, the Wing Chungs, introduced some of the first Chinese restaurants to East Anglia and their father had built up a chain of successful Chinese restaurants in the UK, including a branch in London’s Old Brompton Road.
+Their family, the Wing Chungs, introduced some of the first Chinese restaurants to East Anglia.
+Their father had built up a chain of successful Chinese restaurants in the UK, including a branch in London’s Old Brompton Road.